 An easy way to correct dynamic valgus and avoid knee pain is to squat with bands around your thighs.
 The resistance band should be tight and placed just above your knees.
 Throughout the squat pull the band apart.
 Exaggerate this!
 The band is a cue to activate your glutes.
 You really want to pull your knees apart hard to activate your glutes.
 Also remember to “sit back” into your squat.

-Gluteus Medius & Injuries of the Lower Extremity
+Gluteus Medius & Injury

 Lifestyle Factors Contributing to Gluteus Medius Weakness

-Gluteus medius weakness can be the result of previous injury or lifestyle factors.¬† Standing with the body weight predominantly on one leg with the pelvis swayed sideways can lead to an underdeveloped muscle on one side.
-Sleeping on one‚Äôs side with the top leg flexed and crossed over the other leg results in an elongated muscle.
-Both of these scenarios can potentially weaken the muscle over time.
-Repeated running on crowned roads or surfaces can also potentially lead to weakness of the gluteus medius on one side.
+Gluteus medius weakness can be from previous injury or lifestyle factors.
+Standing with your body weight predominantly on one leg with your pelvis swayed sideways leads to an underdeveloped muscle on one side.
+Sleeping on one side with your top leg bent and crossed over the other leg results in an elongated muscle.
+Both of these scenarios weaken the muscle over time.
+Repeated running on crowned roads leads to weakness of your gluteus medius on one side.

 Using a hip dominant strategy and avoiding dynamic knee valgus are 2 easy ways to decrease knee pain during the squat.
 Practice banded squats and emphasize “sitting back with each rep. Also, perform hip strengthening exercises targeting your gluteus medius and maximus.
 If you are looking for more help, call to schedule an appointment with one of our doctors of physical therapy.
 We are here to help you move without pain.